 This article outlines the five most common mistakes and gives you the keys to finding your way out of this maze.
 You can also check out our encyclopedia on transport insurance, which includes an analysis of ad valorem offers from carriers, CMS, and logistics solutions.

-#1 - Ignore Exclusions in Lowercase Letters
+Mistake #1 - Ignoring Exclusions in Lowercase Letters

-Real financial impact: A retailer shipping 200 packages/month with 15% of 'high-risk' products (smartphones, watches, leather goods >€500) loses an average of €2,400/year in claims not covered by Carrier insurance.
+Real financial impact: A retailer shipping 200 packages/month with 15% of "high-risk" products (smartphones, watches, leather goods >$500) loses an average of $2,400/year in claims not covered by Carrier insurance.

 Case study: Apple reseller, lost iPhone 14 Pro Max package (€1,200).